fhoedemakers/pico-smsplus/README.md

 ## System requirements - What do yo need?

 The binary specific for your config can be downloaded from the [releases](https://github.com/fhoedemakers/pico-smsplus/releases/latest) page.

+You need a FAT32 formatted SD card to put your .sms and .gg roms on.

 ## For Raspberry Pi Pico / Pico W

 - Raspberry Pi Pico and [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291)